 Once the giant window flaps are rolled down you can rest assured that you’ll be toasty.

-The fireplace can be rotated to face any direction in the tent, whether you want a soak in your steaming hot bath or snuggle in bed.
+The fire can be seen from any direction in the tent, whether you want a soak in your steaming hot bath or snuggle in bed.

-Luxury bedding is provided including organic linen sheets and natural woolen blankets and rugs.
+Luxury bedding is provided including organic linen sheets and natural woollen blankets and rugs.

 In summer you’ll be glad to know that all our tents are insulated.
 Being off the ground and with such large windows all around, they capture breezes from the surrounding forest.

 There are also 4 ceiling fans for any really warm days.